Whitepaper 'FinOps and cost management for Kubernetes'

 Let’s start with the fact that AWS offers more than 200 services, some of which can be used interchangeably and have different price tags.
 For instance, EC2 (Elastic Compute Cloud), a service that provides compute capacity in the cloud, has numerous instance families and types with different costs.
 And let us remind you that compute is one of three fundamental cost drivers with Amazon, along with storage and outbound data transfer.

-These two above considerations may or may not affect your AWS cloud cost management strategy in the long run, but in any case, you shouldn’t overlook them when adopting your FinOps approach.
+These two considerations may or may not affect your AWS cloud cost management strategy in the long run, but in any case, you shouldn’t overlook them when adopting your FinOps approach.

 4(+1) AWS pricing models